Polyphantom-Art

 Vibration

-Negative — appearing on a dark background,
+negative — appearing against a dark background,

 Illusoriness

-He believed that color perception is not the reflection of light, but an internal activity of vision that creates its own visual forms.
+Johann Wolfgang von Goethe, in his treatise Theory of Colors, described “phantom spectra” or “illusory color forms” arising within the human visual system.
+He argued that the perception of color is not a reflection of light, but an internal activity of vision that generates its own visual images.

 Transience